Positive Clinical Psychology: An International Perspective

 Information for Authors:

 All submissions must be original work and cannot be published or in the process of being considered elsewhere.
-Membership in the Clinical Division of the IPPA is not necessary to submit manuscripts.
+Membership in the Positive Clinical Psychology Division of the IPPA is not necessary to submit manuscripts.
 Authors will not be compensated for published articles.
 Authors are asked to submit: